 Customizing GNOME Screenshots

 GNOME is the most popular Linux desktop environment and I use it as my daily driver.
 It comes with reasonable defaults but it can also be customized for your specific workflow.
-One of the few things I always change in GNOME is how it makes screenshots.
+One of the few things I always change in GNOME is the way it takes screenshots.
 In this article, I explain how to use

-gnome-screenshot and custom shortcuts in order to capture screenshots faster and how to save them to a custom location.
+gnome-screenshot and custom shortcuts in order to capture screenshots faster and how to save them in a custom location with well-formatted file names.

 Table of Contents